Locate a grave MUSEUM OF THE FALLEN

 Dead Languages

-The language of the Kingdom of Kush, written in its own script that we can read aloud but still barely understand.
+The language of the Kingdom of Kush, written in its own script — phonetically deciphered by Francis Llewellyn Griffith in 1909, so we can read it aloud but still barely understand it.

 400 CE